-With a vision of Inspiring Education in Bhutan, Royal Thimphu College hopes not only to provide an education that will inspire our students to achieve their full potential, but also to positively affect changes in the landscape of tertiary education in the kingdom.
+With a vision of ‘inspiring education in Bhutan’, the Royal Thimphu College was founded with an aim to providing an alternative to the exam-centred, textbook-based learning that would inspire the students to achieve their full potential and also positively affect changes in the landscape of tertiary education in the kingdom.

 Click on the Links below to :